clipped from www.outbrain.com |

 Lessons From The Fall Of Giants

-The Lesson: Adapt with the times or face extinction.
+Move With The Times The Lesson: Adapt with the times or face extinction.
 It's not enough to know that your product/service works--you have to stay aware of what other people are offering.
+Accept Responsibility If you can't think of anything that's your fault, you're paranoid.
+The Lesson: If you find yourself blaming someone else for your troubles, ask yourself, "What are they doing that I'm not?"
+The most important thing is learning from mistakes, and nobody says they have to be yours. |

 What the F**k Is Social Media?
 Are we there yet?
 No, it's more like teenage s__